 Generally, a child support order can be modified in San Jose if you can show a change in circumstances.
 However, you do not need to show a change in circumstances if the amount originally ordered is lower than the child support guideline.

-As with child custody, if the parents can reach an agreement on the modification, they can draft a stipulation and file it with the court.
+As with child custody, if the parents can reach an agreement on the child support modification, they can draft a stipulation and file it with the court.
 After the judge signs it, the modification will become valid.
-Even if you have a verbal agreement, it is important to wait until the judge signs the new order before changing the amount of child support.

 If the parents do not agree, a parent can ask the court to modify the child support if there has been a change in circumstances.
 Most often, the court will use the child support guidelines to reevaluate the amount by factoring in the new information.
 Examples of a change in events that could trigger the court to change a child support order include: